-A requirement is a singular documented need of what a particular product or service should be or perform.
-It is a statement that identifies a necessary attribute, capability, characteristic, or quality of a system in order for it to have value to a user.
-Requirements show what elements and functions are necessary for your project.
+The generic definition of a requirement is “something essential to the existence or occurrence of something else.”
+In business, requirements refer to documented needs of what a particular product should be or how a service should perform.
+Requirements identify necessary attributes, capabilities, characteristics or qualities of a system in order for it to have value to a user.
+In short, requirements show what elements and functions are necessary for your project.

 A list of requirements is often used in the vendor selection process to evaluate suppliers, clarify business needs and make them explicit.
 A requirements list plays an important part in an RFP.